YunRuiHuang/ICSI499Project/database/readme.md

     summary: turn the user item list as on, return JSON of user status

-    description: turn the user item list as on, which default as off. after turn on, user can post item
+    description: turn the user item list as on, which default as off. after turn on, user can post item. require password in the *body*

 - Check Item List

   - PATH = /user/:id/setList

     - method = GET

       summary: check the user item list status, return JSON of user status

       description: check the user item list is on or off, which default as off. after turn on, user can post item